-AMF sends Nsmf_PDU_Session_UpdateSMContext to the PGW-C+SMF and indicates whether User plane connection needs to be established based on active flag setting in the Registration request message.
-The AMF provides the EPS Bearer Identity of the default bearer to the PGW-C+SMF.
-This step is performed for each default EPS bearer ID and the corresponding PGW-C+SMF address/ID in the UE context the AMF received in Step 6.
+AMF sends Nsmf_PDU_Session_UpdateSMContext (UE EPS PDN Connection) to the PGW-C+SMF and indicates all the PDU Session(s) to be re-activated as received in the Registration request message.
+This step is performed for each PDN Connection and the corresponding PGW-C+SMF address/ID in the UE context the AMF received in Step 6.
 The AMF omits the PDU Session ID in the request.